shazim-otp/weather-haiku/README.md

 # What I Learned

-During this project I learned how to:
+During this project I learned how to

 - Use Groq AI APIs for fast AI responses
 - Implement speech-to-text using Faster-Whisper